Smoothness of the law of manifold-valued Markov processes with jumps: Lie groups and homogeneous spaces

 If $(G,H)$ is a Gelfand pair, the technique of previous proof for putting together big jumps can be extended to other cases.
-For instance, we can obtain the smoothness of the law if the Lévy measure is the sum of two measures, and only one of them satisfies the assumptions.
-This implies that the upper bound in \eqref{nondlie} can be weakened, as in \cite{liao:wang07}.
+For instance, we can obtain the smoothness of the law if the L\' {e}vy measure is the sum of two measures, and only one of them satisfies the assumptions.
+This implies that the upper bound in \eqref{nondlie} can be weakened, as in \cite{liaowang07}.

-We can also consider the class of processes $X_t=\pi(\Xi_t)$, for right Lévy processes on $G$.
+We can also consider the class of processes $X_t=\pi(\Xi_t)$, for right L\'{e}vy processes on $G$.
 There are Markov processes with semigroup $P_tf(x)=\esp f(\Xi_t(x))$.
-Noticing that $\Xi_t$ can also be viewed at fixed time as the value of a left Lévy process, we again apply left differential calculus and immediately obtain from the above proof the following result.
+Noticing that $\Xi_t$ can also be viewed at fixed time as the value of a left L\'{e}vy process, we again apply left differential calculus and immediately obtain from the above proof the following result.